 Caloric reduction doesn’t work

 Next, the body’s metabolism starts to shut down.
 In response to a 30% decrease in calories, there is a roughly 30% decrease in total energy expenditure.
-We start to feel tired, cold, and we have little energy for things like exercise.
+We may start to feel tired, cold, and we have little energy for things like exercise.

 As the body’s TEE decreases, the weight loss starts to slow down and then plateau.
 Eventually the weight starts to go back on, even as we continue to follow the diet.
-So the metabolic adaptations to CRaP is an increase in hunger and a decrease in basal metabolism.
+So the metabolic adaptations to caloric reduction is an increase in hunger and a decrease in basal metabolism.
 So, as you diet, you feel hungry, tired, cold and generally miserable.
 Does this sound familiar to any dieters?
 Probably sounds familiar to every dieter.
 This is what Dr. Ancel Keys had shown decades ago in his Minnesota Starvation Experiment.
 Despite its name, this was actually a caloric restriction study, with people eating 1500 calories per day, a level not far off most ‘expert’ advice today.

 Let’s assume the usual caloric intake was 2000 calories per day.
 With CER, calories are reduced to 1500, or 10,500 calories over 1 week.
 With IER, weekly calories are 11,000 calories per week.
-So this study effectively keeps caloric intake steady – or even favouring the CRaP group slightly.
-The basic diet was a Mediterranean style diet with 30% fat.

 What happens to insulin resistance?